Grandmaster Moo Yong Lee, 10th Dan

 Grandmaster Poulin started his training in 1979.
 He holds a 7th Degree Black Belt in TaeKwonDo and 2nd Degree Black Belt in Hapkido.
 He is an assistant instructor for the junior and adult classes.
 He is an assistant instructor for the junior and adult classes.

 Sah Bum Nim Reed holds a 4th Degree Black Belt in Taekwondo and a 4th Degree Black Belt in Hapkido.
-He is the head instructor for Hapkido and assists for all classes.
+He assists for all our classes.
 His out of the box mentality and teaching is shown in every class.

-Assistant Instructor Gale holds a 2nd Degree Black Belt in Tae Kwon Do, Tang Soo Do and a 1st Degree in Hapkido.
-He is an assistant instructor for juniors and adults and our Cage Fitness Instructor.
-He brings several other training experiences to all his classes.
+Assistant Instructor Gale holds a 2nd Degree Black Belt in Tae Kwon Do and a 1st Degree in Hapkido.
+He is an assistant instructor for juniors, adults and a Boot Camp Fitness Instructor.
+He is a Certified Personal Trainor and brings his experiences to all classes.
+He is also available for personal training.

 Assistant Instructor Goritz holds a 2nd Degree Black Belt in Tae Kwon Do and a 1st Degree in Hapkido.
 He is an assistant instructor for juniors classes.
 His dedication is shown in every class.

 Assistant Instructor Dettore holds a Green Belt in Tae Kwon Do and Blue Belt in Hapkido.
-He is an Assistant Instructor for Cage Fitness.
+He is an Assistant Instructor for Boot Camp Fitness.

-Ms. Cockerham holds a Yellow Belt in Hapkido and is both an Assistant Instructor for Cage Fitness, and a great point of contact for the program!
+Ms. Cockerham holds a Yellow Belt in Hapkido and is both an Assistant Instructor for Boot Camp Fitness, and a great point of contact for the program!
 Reach out to her at 860-869-3635